- Practice Schedule

 * Each Head and Assistant Coach is asked by the Travel Director to complete an objective evaluation form for each player on the team.

-* The two major sources of information used by the Travel Directors to help make team assignments are the coach's evaluations and the spring tryouts.
-Of these considerably more emphasis is given to the evaluations as they reflect a season long review of each player.
+* The two major sources of information used by the Travel Directors to help make team assignments are the WYSA coach's evaluations, the NE Revolution coach evaluations and spring tryouts.
+Of these considerably more emphasis is given to the coaches' evaluations as they reflect a season long review of each player.

 * Team assignments are made with the best interests of players and teams in mind.